For 4 games, 3 in Atlanta and 1 in The Bronx, we could have said, "Don't the Braves ever learn?" Well, the last 2 games, they learned.

 Sunday night, 8:00 on ESPN: The Battle of the Initials, CC Sabathia vs. R.A.
 Dickey.
 Who, between them, are 20-4 before the Summer Solstice, stand 12-foot-11, weigh 505 pounds, and have 1 World Series ring.

 Remember: It's not a Subway Series.
 Those only happen in October.
-This is the Mets, whom we swept in The Bronx, so it's a Subpar Series.
+This is the Mets, whom we swept in The Bronx, so it's a Citi Series -- or maybe a Subpar Series.
 We can do it again in Queens.

 Met fans should love Rock of Ages.
 True, it takes place in Los Angeles, home of the Dodgers, the team whose betrayal of Brooklyn was one of two reasons the Mets were even born; but it also takes place in 1987, when the Mets were defending World Champions -- never again.

 Come on, Flushing Heathen, you useless bastards: Hit me with your best shot.
 Fire away!